Bedrock-OSS/bedrock-wiki/docs/items/item-identifiers.md

 ### namespace:diamond

--   Is accepted as a valid item to change the effect given off by a Beacon
+-   Is accepted as a valid item to change the effect given off by a Beacon.

 ---

 ### namespace:emerald

--   Is accepted as a valid item to change the effect given off by a Beacon
+-   Is accepted as a valid item to change the effect given off by a Beacon.

 ---